 Part payments can be made towards your rates at any time.
 You can also set up fortnightly and monthly payments and Direct Debit is available to assist in managing these payments.
 See options listed below.

 You can nominate to pay your rates in full or in four instalments.
 A discount is offered on rates that are paid early and interest is charged on payments that are made after the due date.

 If paying in full, rates can be paid free of interest, up to and including Monday February 17, 2020.

 Early payment discount

 To receive the early payment discount of 1.5% on the 2019-2020 rates, you need to have paid your rates in full by Monday September 30, 2019.
-Any arrears outstanding had to be paid in full along with the current rates, charges and Fire Services Levy to be eligible for the discount.
+Any outstanding arrears also has to be paid in full to be eligible for the discount.

 1: September 30, 2019